 Driving on European Motorways

-- Many motorways enforce speed limits with automated systems composed of radar, a camera, and a computer system.
-This system automatically sends you the ticket and fine.
-So, be aware.
+Generally, motorways are not much different from North American highways.
+Many motorways enforce speed limits using automated systems that combine radar, a camera, and a computer.
+This system automatically sends you (or most likely, your rental car company) the ticket and fine.
+There are always exceptions, though.

-- There are the Italian motorways.
+There are the Italian motorways.
 From my perspective, they are not as challenging as advertised.
 Yes, there are speed demons there … the aspiring Marios.
 So, be careful.

 Driving in Modern European Cities